YanLuong/stock-analysis/README.md

 # stock-analysis

-*This analysis report will discuss whether refactoring the existing code has made it more efficient and viable so that it can accomodate larger data sets in the future.*
+*This analysis report will discuss whether refactoring the existing stock analysis code has made it more efficient and viable so that it can accommodate larger data sets in the future.*

 ----